jennysloane/jfsloane/content/blog/math_psych/index.md

 image:
   caption:
   focal_point: Smart
-summary: This is a blog about my life as a mathematical psychologist (written by Emily Vohralik).
+summary: This is a blog about my life as a mathematical psychologist (written by Emily Vohralik)
 tags:
 title: Math Psych
 ---